Cancer charity founder whose son had memorable TD run at Nebraska dies of brain cancer

 “The treatment has just become part of my day and is kind of a habit now and just something I know I need to do daily, so I just do it,” Jack said last fall in an email.
 “Luckily, the treatment that I’m on doesn’t cause any side effects on my body.”

-As Andy Hoffman’s treatment continued at the Mayo Clinic, his cancer spread to the spine.
-Last month, he had a bout with covid-19 as his condition worsened, a result that “put our world in a tailspin,” his wife, Brianna, wrote on Facebook last month.
+As Andy Hoffman’s treatment continued at the Mayo Clinic, the cancer spread to his spine.
+Last month, he had a bout with covid-19 as his condition worsened, a result that “put our world in a tailspin,” his wife, Brianna, wrote on Facebook.
 Andy Hoffman recovered after a monoclonal antibody infusion, but on Feb.
 8 the family learned that the cancer had progressed, with “many new and increased sites.”

 “This is such a horrible disease,” Brianna wrote.
 “Even though Andy’s diagnosis was seven months ago, we are still in denial that this is happening.
 We are, however, grateful for the past seven months as we are thankful for each day that God gives us together here on earth, and for how he has used Andy to advocate for children with this very disease.
 Andy remains our intelligent, hard-working, extroverted, kind, fun-loving, goal-setting, and the ‘best at advocating’ husband/dad we could ever ask for!
 Thank you to everyone that continues to pray for Andy and our family, bring food, transport us to Mayo, drive by and honk, help with our kids, send cards and gifts … the list goes on and on.
 We are so grateful for our family and friends, who are always there for us.”

 In addition to his wife and Jack, Hoffman is survived by daughters Ava and Reese.
-Last year, Hoffman published a book about his son’s cancer last fall, calling it “Yards After Contact” and designating proceeds for research.
+Last year, Hoffman published a book about his son’s cancer, calling it “Yards After Contact” and designating proceeds for research.

 “I’m hoping this can be my final dig at brain cancer,” Hoffman told the Omaha World-Herald last fall.
 “Research is how we’re going to beat this disease.
 When I think about kids going through this, it breaks my heart.”